Coastal scenery, Guadeloupe © J Armand

-Getting around the islands is a breeze, with a decent public bus network and plenty of bicycle rental spots presenting better options than the rather expensive taxis.
+Getting around the islands is a breeze, with a decent public bus network and plenty of bicycle rental spots presenting better options than expensive taxis.

 Become our Guadeloupe Travel Expert